 units are explicitly configured (for example, listed in

-the units this generator creates are overriden, but additional
+the units this generator creates are overridden, but additional

 automatic dependencies might be created.

 This generator will only look for root partitions on the same physical disk the EFI System Partition (ESP) is located on.
 It will only look for the other partitions on the same physical disk the root file system is located on.
 These partitions will not be searched on systems where the root file system is distributed on multiple disks, for example via btrfs RAID.